 As Active Shooter incidents have increased, employers are tasked with training employees on how to escape, hide, or fight.
 The fight option should only be used if escape and hide are not an option.
 The fight option can be explored by employees who are able and willing to fight back against the intruder.
 Though this is considered the last option to take during an incident, preparing employees for such a possibility empowers them with the knowledge and permission to work together as a team to protect themselves if the situation were to arise.

 A successful safety program looks at all hazards in the workplace.
 Unfortunately, this includes the possibility of an Active Shooter Incident.
-If you’re looking for a way to train on this topic, take a look at the eSafety Active Shooter Awareness Course Outline or request a demo login for a closer look at the eSafety learning management system and training courses.
+If you’re looking for a way to train on this topic, take a look at the eSafety Active Shooter Awareness Course Outline or request a free quote for a closer look at eSafety Training.